nidrissi/web/content/post/git-2-theory/index.en.md

 - The history is a graph.
   Its vertices are called the **commits**.
   A commit represents a state of the repository, i.e., what the contents of all the files at that point in history where.
-  This is what you see if you type <kbd>git log</kbd> in a repository (see the next post for what that means).
+  This is what you see if you type `git log` in a repository (see the next post for what that means).
   Moreover, every commit has some metadata associated to it:
   - Its _author_, which is the user that made the modifications in the commit.
     (There is also a _committer_, which is the user who actually committed the changes in the repository; the two are typically one and the same, but not always.)